developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 #### Wireless LAN Configuration - Omnitrail Data rate

-This Managed Configuration allows an Administrator using an EMM to select an Omnitrail data rate to be used by the WLAN adapter on a Zebra Android device and should be specified if and only if the Managed Configuration **Wireless LAN Configuration - Omnitrail data rate Standard** is also specified to identify the data rate standard, which restricts the data rates that can be specified.
+This Managed Configuration allows an Administrator using an EMM to select an Omnitrail data rate to be used by the WLAN adapter on a Zebra Android device and should be specified only if the Managed Configuration **Wireless LAN Configuration - Omnitrail data rate Standard** is also specified to identify the data rate standard, which restricts the data rates that can be specified.

 - If the value ***abg*** is chosen for the Managed Configuration **Wireless LAN Configuration - Omnitrail Data rate Standard**, the following data rates are selectable: